electron/rfcs/text/0013-save-restore-window-state.md

 We would need an algorithm that calculates bounds based on these parameters.
-During restore we would have to respect `openBehaviour` before restoring our state.
+During window restore we would have to respect `openBehaviour` before restoring our state.

 Default `fallbackBehaviour` would be `snapToNearestDisplayEdge` if out of bounds.
-This parameter would provide a declarative way to define how the window should behave if it restored out of bounds.
+This parameter would provide a declarative way to define how the window should behave if it was restored out of bounds.

-Both of these were part of the initial GSoC [proposal](https://gist.github.com/nilayarya/48d24e38d8dbf67dd05eef9310f147c6)
+Both of these were part of the initial GSoC [proposal](https://gist.github.com/nilayarya/48d24e38d8dbf67dd05eef9310f147c6).

-The algorithm to restore window state is detailed in this [section](https://gist.github.com/nilayarya/48d24e38d8dbf67dd05eef9310f147c6#algorithm-for-savingrestoring-the-window-state)
+The algorithm to restore window state is detailed in this [section](https://gist.github.com/nilayarya/48d24e38d8dbf67dd05eef9310f147c6#algorithm-for-savingrestoring-the-window-state).

-One particular cool feature would be to provide an option to restore the window on closest available display/space dynamically.
+One particularly cool feature would be to provide an option to restore the window on closest available display/space dynamically.

-The `bounds` property could possible switched from boolean to an object that allows more configurability and control over reopening windows on different monitors with different dpi scaling and resolution.
+The `bounds` property could possibly be switched from boolean to an object that allows more configurability and control over reopening windows on different monitors with different dpi scaling and resolution.

 We could add `allowOverflow` property inside the object to control the restore overflow behaviour (some apps would specifically like to not restore in an overflown state).
 In our current implementation we can have something like [this](https://source.chromium.org/chromium/chromium/src/+/main:chrome/browser/ui/window_sizer/window_sizer.cc;drc=0ec56065ba588552f21633aa47280ba02c3cd160;l=402).

-Again, everything is covered in this GSoC [proposal](https://gist.github.com/nilayarya/48d24e38d8dbf67dd05eef9310f147c6)
+Again, everything is covered in this GSoC [proposal](https://gist.github.com/nilayarya/48d24e38d8dbf67dd05eef9310f147c6).

 APIs to allow changes in `windowStateRestoreOptions` during runtime for apps that want to let users decide save/restore behaviour.